koopthekoopa/bup-the-wiiboy/README.md

-# Bup the Catboy
+# Bup the Catboy (Wii Port)

-A Mario-like 2D platformer game written in C with SDL
+A Mario-like 2D platformer game written in C with SDL.
+Ported to Nintendo Wii by KoopTheKoopa.

 ## Source Tree